 Where to stay in Anchorage, Alaska

 We stayed at the Anchorage Downtown Hotel, a small budget but clean and well-located hotel in Anchorage.
 Find out the latest prices on Anchorage Downtown Hotel.
-For other Anchorage hotels, click here for latest Anchorage hotel deals and availability.
+For other Anchorage hotels, click here for the latest Anchorage hotel deals and availability.

 Day 4: Anchorage